All Episodes

 Plus, you know, I'm really lucky.

-I've I've gotten, I've reached a place in life where I don't have to do what I don't want to do.
+I've gotten, I've reached a place in life where I don't have to do what I don't want to do.

 Why don't you write a book for kids?

-And that was intriguing.
+And that, that was intriguing.

 That's something new.

-That was that that would be a challenge.
+That would be a challenge.

 And it was right on the money.

-I mean, why we're all concerned about what's being taught in school today, particularly about American history and how it's being distorted.
+I mean, we're all concerned about what's being taught in school today, particularly about American history and how it's being distorted.

 Rush Revere is the lead character, and he has a talking horse.

-The ability to take Rush Revere and whoever he wants to take with him to anywhere he wants to go in American history.
+And the horse has the ability to time travel, the ability to take Rush Revere and whoever he wants to take with him to anywhere he wants to go in American history.

 Now, the horse's name is Liberty.